iotron/filament-multi-guard/README.md

     ],
 ```

 Now, you can go to /{context-path}/login to login to the new context.
-You can remove the ***dashboard*** from 'pages' in the context config and implement your own dashboard.
+You can remove the ***dashboard*** from 'pages' in the context pages folder and implement your own dashboard.

 You should implement the **logout** components UserMenuItem in a service provider with Filament::serving()